HenoHyj/cse15l-lab-reports/lab-report-5-week-10.md

 # Test 2

-This is the first test I wanna discuss about:
+This is the second test I want to discuss about:

 ![pic](report5 images/5.png)